Madhureeta Anand: Career

-Several film critics have also seen it and lauded it for its excellent filmmaking.
-At a private screening in Los Angeles, several members of the American film industry also appreciated the film.

-The film trailer launched in New Delhi, Jantar Mantar and Madhureeta choose this place because Jantar Mantar is consider where all social movements have been launched.
+The film trailer launched in New Delhi, Jantar Mantar and Madhureeta chose this place because Jantar Mantar where all social movements have been launched.

 Madhureeta Anand had started her career making documentaries.
 Later she went on and worked for various television shows where she soon realized that Television was not for her.
 She then formed her own company and started producing and directing documentaries, short films and then feature films.

 Documentaries and Short films

 Most of her work has explored the areas of culture, religion and anthropology.
 Some of her films have looked at issues of education and child abuse in India.
 Her films have been telecast on international channels such as BBC, Channel 4, Discovery and National Geographic.
-These films also won her several national and international awards.

 The 0110 International Digital Film Festival

 She is also the founder and festival director of the first Digital Film Festival in India – The 0110 International Digital Film Festival.
 The festival, started as collaboration with the British Council, Fame Cinemas and PVR Pictures, has well known filmmakers and actors on its jury.